 Deletes the content associated with user activity, such as call recordings, voicemails, messages, and Vi transcripts.

 This means that this data will be completely purged from your environment as well as Dialpad’s system.
 It is not retrievable once removed.

 Removing content doesn’t remove the listing for entry for the call itself.
 Nor does it remove the name or phone number of the caller or the called party.
 Names and phone numbers are personal information, but they aren’t “content” so removing content does not affect them.

-The data types affected by the remove content setting are not customizable at this time.
-In other words, it cannot be set to delete audio but not transcripts, or recordings but not voicemails.
+The data types affected by the remove content setting are not currently customizable.
+In other words, it cannot be set to delete audio but not transcripts, or recordings, but not voicemails.
 Currently, remove content means all content.

 Remove Content & PI